infobloxopen/terraform-provider-infoblox/README.md

   * `infoblox_ipv6_allocation`
   * `infoblox_ipv4_association`
   * `infoblox_ipv6_association`
-* The Update functionality is currently not working for the CIDR field in A, AAAA, and PTR records.
+* The Update functionality is currently not working for the CIDR field in A and AAAA records.
 * The fetch functionality in data sources returns output for only one matching object even if it finds multiple objects matching the search criteria.